Breastfeeding Twins – Tips and Tricks to Follow This Year

 The nursing schedule at the end depends on your take, while some moms might let the hungrier baby decide on a nursing schedule for both, the other moms feed on each baby’s demand during the day and stick to a schedule during the night.
 No matter what you choose to follow, just try and keep extra-careful records and make sure both of them are fed well.

 The best and the most ideal way of feeding twins is to burse them together.
-Sure, you’d want to nurse the babies one at a time until learn to latch, with time it’s best to switch to feeding them together.
+Sure, you’d want to nurse the babies one at a time until learn to latch, but with time it’s best to switch to feeding them together.
 This will help you avoid spending the whole day and night nursing.

-• Consider choosing a nursing pillow.
+Consider choosing a nursing pillow.
 These are specially designed for twins and make it easier to position the little munchkins.
 As an alternative, you could also choose to use 2 regular pillows or towels that are rolled up.

-• As you first get started, always position the pillow and have someone hand the babies to you, one by one.
+As you first get started, always position the pillow and have someone hand the babies to you, one by one.
 In case you’re alone, first set yourself on the floor facing the couch and place the babies on either side of the bouncy seats where you’ll be sitting.
 Now, quickly fasten the pillows around your waist and then position the babies one at a time on the pillow and latch.

-• Positions of breastfeeding twins is a must, that too in a football or the cradle hold with the help of the pillows to support their heads.
+Positions of breastfeeding twins are a must, that too in a football or the cradle hold with the help of the pillows to support their heads.
 You could also combine the cradle hold and that of the football with the help of the pillow’s support.
 (Experiment with this until both; you and the babies are comfortable).

-• Avoid overdoing one breast, instead, it’s best to use both breasts, alternatively.
+Avoid overdoing one breast, instead, it’s best to use both breasts, alternatively.
 For this, you must remember to switch breasts for each baby at every feeding or every day to help stimulate both breasts, equally.
+If you have triplets (or more), try to nurse two babies at a time and then nurse the third baby later.
+However, make sure you switch the babies who get solo breastfeeding time.

-• Despite all, what works best for you is the right option to choose.
+Despite all, what works best for you is the right option to choose.
 It’s okay if nursing the babies together isn’t working out for you.
 If bottle-feeding one baby with pumped milk or formula works as a supplementary and nursing the other simultaneously, you know what’s best.

-Breastfeeding Twins: Burning Of Calorie When Breastfeeding Twins!
+Burning Of Calories When Breastfeeding Twins!

 How Many Calories Do Breastfeeding Twins Burn?

-Per facts, breastfeeding a baby can burn up to an additional 500 calories per day.
+According to facts, breastfeeding a baby can burn up to an additional 500 calories per day.
 This means, that when nursing twins, you can expect to burn about 1,000 calories each day!

 Burning calories when breastfeeding also means eating enough to be able to not only feed the twins but also be able to breastfeed and burn more calories.
+To be well and fuel, you’d need about 450 to 500 calories over the pre-pregnancy needs for each baby, this means roughly 1,000 additional calories in total, daily.

 For this, you might need to increase your caloric quotient must be bigger so the baby can grow bigger, as well as, hungrier.
 Or, you might want to also decrease the number of supplements with formula or solids, or in case you have fat reserves that you’d like to burn.